 Consider the Furnace’s Age

 The age of a furnace is the first basic guideline for determining when to have it replaced.
-Although regular maintenance and repairs can help a furnace last longer, there is a point where age will overwhelm it.
+Although regular maintenance and repairs can help a furnace last longer, there is a point when age will overwhelm it.
 Gas furnaces can last around 15 years if well-maintained, and electric furnaces for about 20 years.
 If your furnace is approaching this age or past it, the question about replacement becomes more urgent—you will need to have it replaced soon.

 Watch for a Decline in Efficiency

 A major warning of a furnace that’s entering its last stages is when it loses energy efficiency.
 Maintenance will help a furnace maintain 95% of its efficiency until its last one or two years, and then the decline can be fast.
-Watch your utility bills to see if you’re paying more and more each year for heating.
+Watch your utility bills to see if you’re paying more each year for heating.
 Such a trend begs for a furnace replacement, and also means you’ll start saving money with a new furnace the moment it comes on thanks to its superior efficiency.

 Be Wary of Expensive Repairs